lambda-dom/trisagion/docs/readme.md

 __Definition__: A parser `p :: Parser s e a` _does not consume input_ if there is one `xs :: s` for which parsing succeeds and the remainder is equal to `xs`.
 The parser `p` _never consumes input_ if for every `xs` for which parsing succeeds the remainder is equal to `xs`.

+## A. 6.
+Optimization: prefixes and the `Splittable` typeclass.

+The `Streamable` typeclass allows to write down all commonly used parsers, but alas, getting one element from the input stream at a time can be very inefficient.
+What we need is a notion of chunk, or stream prefix, and methods to cut out prefixes from streams.